astoff/digestif/README.md

   match against the label and a fuzzy match against the text around the label.

-- Support for LaTeX, ConTeXt, plain TeX and Texinfo.
+- Support for LaTeX, ConTeXt, plain TeX, DocTeX (`.dtx` files) and Texinfo.

 - Bibliography support via BibTeX and amsrefs.